Charles Warren Stoddard: Friends

 In 1867, Stoddard converted to Catholicism.
 In 1869, he became good friends with travel writer Theresa Yelverton.

 In 1873, he started on a long tour as special correspondent of the San Francisco Chronicle.
 His roving commission carried no restrictions of any kind.
-For five years he traveled through Europe and went as far east as Palestine and Egypt.
+For five years, he traveled through Europe and went as far east as Palestine and Egypt.
 He sent considerable material to his newspaper, much of which it never printed, though some of it was among his best work.
 Around 1880, Stoddard served co-editor of the Overland Monthly with Bret Harte and Ina Coolbrith.

-In 1891, Stoddard spent the summer aboard the yacht "Ramona" owned by Bohemian Club darling Harry Gillig and his wife, heiress Aimee Crocker sailing the Atlantic Coast.
+In 1891, Stoddard spent the summer aboard the yacht "Ramona" owned by Bohemian Club darling Harry Gillig and his wife, heiress Aimee Crocker, sailing the Atlantic Coast.
 Other guests of the pleasure boat were painter Theodore Wores, playwrights Augustus Thomas and Clay Greene, editor Jerome Hart, and actor Henry Woodruff.

 Notre Dame

-In 1885, having decided to settle down, he accepted the position of chair of English literature department at the University of Notre Dame, Indiana.
+In 1885, having decided to settle down, he accepted the position of chair of the English literature department at the University of Notre Dame.
 He resigned, officially citing malaria.
 According to literary historian Roger Austen has written that the real reason behind Stoddard's decision was the Catholic Church's position on homosexuality.
+John W. Crowley maintains that Stoddard clashed with colleagues over his attentions to the students.

-The same reason caused him to resign a corresponding position that he held at the Catholic University of America in Washington, D.C. from 1889 to 1902.
-In a short time he moved to Cambridge, Massachusetts, intending to devote himself exclusively to literary work.
+The same reasons, whether limited to ill-health or also related to behavioral matters, caused him to resign a corresponding position that he held at the Catholic University of America in Washington, D.C. from 1889 to 1902.
+In a short time, he moved to Cambridge, Massachusetts, intending to devote himself exclusively to literary work.
 A serious and almost fatal illness interfered with his plans.
 He published his Exits and Entrances, a book of essays and sketches which he called his favorite work, probably because it told of his friendship with Stevenson and of other literary acquaintances.

 In April 1903, he returned to San Francisco and was the guest of honor at a welcome-home party at the Bohemian Club with Henry James and Enrico Caruso in attendance.
 He then settled in Monterey, California, with a hope of recovering his health, although he traveled within California and was in San Francisco during the 1906 San Francisco earthquake and fire.

 He stayed on in Monterey, where he was diagnosed with heart disease, until his death from a heart attack on April 23, 1909.